Frequently Asked Questions

 Is there an interview?

-We are not holding formal interviews for the academic year 2022-2023, but as part of your application you are asked to upload documentation instead of a traditional formal interview.
+For most of our courses, we are not holding formal interviews, but as part of your application you are asked to upload documentation instead of a traditional formal interview.
 Click here to learn more about this process and the documentation that should be uploaded to the application system.

 I have additional educational needs/a medical condition, why should I include this information in my application?